vermin/wazn-android-wallet/README.md

 ### Donating

-MyMonero Donation Address (XMR): 48yi8KBxh7fdZzwnX2kFCGALRcN1sNjwBHDfd5i9WLAWKs7G9rVbXNnbJTqZhhZCiudVtaMJKrXxmBeBR9kggBXr8X7PxPT
+Wazniya Donation Address (WAZN): ???

-Proceeds from donations are used to fund development on the MyMonero back-end server (a performant version of which we soon™ plan to open-source for anyone to run their own server at home).
+Proceeds from donations are used to fund development on the Wazniya back-end server (a performant version of which we soon™ plan to open-source for anyone to run their own server at home).
 Any remaining funds will go towards product (app UI) R&D, and hosting costs.

 ## Acknowledgements